Milk-spotted

 seen?
 This

 they are found on coral reefs and rocky shores.
+It was previously

 to pear-shaped, yellowish brown with two faint paler bands and scattering

 'teeth'.
-The mantle yellow and black.
+The living animal has a yellow and black mantle.

 Sometimes mistaken for a sea